 - All of the gear we’re going to discuss is less expensive than the equivalent for a mirrorless or DSLR (meaning if you’re doing phone product photography, then you’re already saving money).

 - Taking better quality photos will be better for the sale of your product – this is just intuitive.
-Spend a little bit of extra money on your gear for phone product photography, and you will be impressed with the results.
+Spend a little bit of extra money on your gear for phone product photography, and the sales to your Etsy store are sure to rise.

 Smartphone Tripod – Joby GripTight ONE GorillaPod: